pnlong/cse15l-lab-reports/lab-report-2.md

 ![Example 1](./images/lab-report-2-ex1.png)

-Using this query calls the `handleRequest` method, which takes a `URI` object as an argument.
-This `URI` object holds the most recent request.
-Given the request `/add-message?s=Hello Friends!&user=Phillip`, `handleRequest` sees the path `add-message`, which tells the program to undertake a certain course of action, then checks to make sure the provided query `s=Hello Friends!&user=Phillip` is valid.
-After all of this happens, the `chat` instance variable of the `ChatHandler` class is updated with the new, correctly-formatted chat.
+This request calls the `handleRequest` method, which takes the `URI` object `url` as an argument.
+This `URI` object holds the most recent request, and allows me to access information such as the request's path and query.
+Given the request `/add-message?s=Hello Friends!&user=Phillip`, `handleRequest` sees the path `add-message`, which tells the program to undertake a certain course of action, and then checks to make sure the provided query `s=Hello Friends!&user=Phillip` is valid.
+After all of this happens, the query, now stored as a string, is split up, formatted, and appended to the `chat` instance variable of the `ChatHandler` class.
+The current state of `chat` is then displayed.

 ![Example 2](./images/lab-report-2-ex2.png)

-Using this query calls the `handleRequest` method as well, which, as mentioned previously, takes a `URI` object as an argument.
+This request calls the `handleRequest` method as well, which, as mentioned previously, takes the `URI` object `url` as an argument.
 Given the request `/add-message?s=ferrddaaaa buddy&user=Ferry`, `handleRequest` sees the path `add-message` and checks to make sure the provided query `s=ferrddaaaa buddy&user=Ferry` is valid.
-After all of this happens, the `chat` instance variable of the `ChatHandler` class is again updated with the new formatted chat.
+After all of this happens, the query (a string) is split-up and formatted.
+It is important that a `\n` character is added to the end of the new chat so that it appends well to the `chat` instance variable.
+Once again, the current, updated state of `chat` is displayed.

 ---